Session Storage plugin

 };

-After that we have an sessionStorage.get(key), sessionStorage.set(key, value) and sessionStorage.delete(key) methods available on the widget.
+After that we have an sessionStorage.get(key), sessionStorage.set(key, value, options) and sessionStorage.delete(key) methods available on the widget.

 All data item keys are internally prefixed with a key prefix, which we can override with setKeyPrefix(widget, additionalWords = [], defaultWords = ['widget', widget.name, widget.version]) method from @merkur/plugin-session-storage.